(I may earn a small commission from the products mentioned in this post.)

 >> also read my swimming routine (a great low impact activity)

-In General, Is Hip Pain Common After Surgery
+In General, Is Hip Pain Common After TKR Surgery?

-From what I’ve learned, it’s not uncommon to experience hip pain after knee surgery.
-It can appear early in recovery or a year later (like my experience).
+From what I’ve learned, it’s not uncommon to experience hip pain after TKR surgery.
+It can appear early in recovery or months later (like my experience).

 It’s important to strengthen the muscles and tendons around your knee but you also need to strengthen your hip muscles and other leg muscles.